Manhattan House: Lobby and amenity spaces

 As planned in 1948, the first floor of the building was supposed to contain a lobby, a restaurant, doctors' offices, and seven apartments.
 As built, the ground level included several lobbies, a restaurant space, and 16000 ft2 of storefront space, as well as six doctors' offices.
 The Third Avenue side of the building contains 6,000 ft of ground-level storefront space and 8500 ft2 of storefront space in the basement.
 At the southwest corner of the building was originally a 12000 ft2 Longchamps restaurant, which had 400 seats across two levels, in addition to an outdoor terrace.
 The terrace has largely been covered over, but much of the restaurant's western wall remains intact.

-A 225-car garage is located in the basement, near Second Avenue; it continued to operate after the 2000s condominium conversion.
+When the building was completed, it contained a 225-car garage in the basement, near Second Avenue.
 Originally, the garage was planned to have 175 parking spaces.
+The garage continues to operate in the 21st century.
 In addition, there were loading areas in the basement for delivery trucks and moving trucks, which entered and exited the building from 65th Street.

 The lobby is on an intermediate level between the stores on Third Avenue, which are on a higher level, and the ground-level stores on Second Avenue, which are on a lower level.
-The lobby was divided into four sections, each with its own entrance, and were decorated in shades of green, gray, and brown.
-Manhattan House's lobby also contained glass walls on either side, facing the gardens, which could be slid open during periods of warm weather.
+The lobby is divided into four sections, each with its own entrance and decorated in shades of green, gray, and brown.
+Manhattan House's lobby also contains glass walls on either side, facing the gardens, which could be slid open during periods of warm weather.
 It was one of the first apartment lobbies in New York City with glass walls on two sides, which allowed pedestrians to see through the lobby.
 According to a 1952 advertisement for contractor Atlas White Cement, the lobby contains 74 concrete columns.
-These columns are covered in cast stone cladding with space for heating risers; each column is clad with two "U"-shaped granite slabs measuring 11 ft high and 2.5 in thick.
+These columns are covered in cast stone cladding with space for heating risers; each column is clad with two U-shaped granite slabs measuring 11 ft high and 2.5 in thick.
 The architects originally planned to install murals on the north and south walls of the lobby, but these plans were abandoned during construction.

 When the building was converted to condominiums, one of the apartments was renovated into a playroom for residents' children, designed by Ohio-based design firm Roto.
 The top story contained a roof garden that spanned the building's length.
 The roof garden had glass walls facing north and south, as well as murals by Attilio Salemme.
 During the condo-conversion project, the roof garden was converted into a 10000 ft2 rooftop bar.
 During this project, a lounge called the Manhattan Club was created on the top floor, along with a spa, a gym, and outdoor terraces on the same floor.